 The Pete and Alice Dye Golf Experience

 Head over to the golf pavilion and perfect your putt.
-Find the right-sized club based on your height and pick from any four courses.
+Find the right-sized club based on your height and pick from any of four courses.
 Mini golf courses range from toddler to more experienced, professional-level mini golfers.
 Little inspirational signage along each hole helps keep attitudes positive.
 Two of the nine-hole courses are mini replicas of famous golf courses around the world that were designed by Pete and Alice Dye.

 The Seymour and Rheta Holt Tennis Center